Jessica Graf: Big Brother

 Graf appeared on the 19th season of Big Brother.
 She began a showmance with contestant Cody Nickson.
-On Day 1, she received a "friendship" bracelet from Paul Abrahamian resulting in being safe from the first eviction.
+On Day 1, Graf received a "friendship" bracelet from Paul Abrahamian from big brother season 18 resulting in being safe from the first eviction.
 During the first week of the competition, she began a showmance with fellow contestant, Cody Nickson and voted to evict Christmas Abbott after Nickson, Head-of-Household at the time, nominated her for eviction.
 In week 2, Graf was named as a recipient of the Ve-toad curse after Abbott accepted a temptation offer voted by America, meaning she was required to wear a toad costume and jump between lily pads drawn on the floor of the house.
 After the pair were isolated from the house by an alliance led by Abrahamian, Nickson was voted out.
-In week 3 Alex Ow nominated Graf for eviction alongside Dominique Cooper, but she was spared from being voted out after Cooper started to get into fights with the other houseguests.
+In week 3, Alex Ow nominated Graf for eviction alongside Dominique Cooper, but she was spared from being voted out after Cooper started to get into fights with the other houseguests.
 In Week 4, Graf won the third and final temptation from America.
 She chose to accept the Halting Hex, allowing her to cancel any of the four subsequent evictions, resetting that week.
-She won the Head-of-Household in week 4 after Nickson, her showmance partner, won the Battle Back Showdown and reentered the house.
+Graf won the Head-of-Household in week 4 after Nickson, her showmance partner, won the Battle Back Showdown and reentered the house.
 She chose to nominate Ramses Soto and eventual winner Josh Martinez for eviction, expecting for Martinez to be evicted.
-She won the veto competition and chose the keep the nominations the same, but was blindsided when the remaining houseguests chose to evict Soto over Martinez.
-In week 5 Abrahamian nominated both Graf and Nickson for eviction, but Graf ended up using the Halting Hex that same week, sparing the duo from eviction.
+Graf won the veto competition and chose the keep the nominations the same, but was blindsided when the remaining houseguests chose to evict Soto over Martinez.
+In week 5, Abrahamian nominated both Graf and Nickson for eviction, but Graf ended up using the Halting Hex that same week, sparing the duo from eviction.
 In week 6, Martinez won the Head-of-Household competition and while his initial target was Nickson, he managed to win the Temptation Competition, gaining immunity for the week.
 Graf purposely lost the same Temptation Competition to automatically become the third nominee, providing her with a chance to win the Power of Veto later in the week, saving her from eviction.
-She was unable to do so, ultimately being evicted by a vote of 7-1-0 to Raven Walton and Elena Davies, respectively.
+Graf was unable to do so, ultimately being evicted by a vote of 7-1-0 to Raven Walton and Elena Davies, respectively.